Application period: closed

-Recipients will get a T4A from Alberta Education since the Language Bursary Program for Teaching Indigenous Languages is more than $500.
+Recipients will get a T4A from Alberta Education if the total value of the Indigenous Languages Teacher Bursary is more than $500.
 This amount must be declared in Box 105 on your tax return.

 The application period is closed.

-Connect with the Alberta Education Language Teacher Bursary Program:
+Connect with the Alberta Education Indigenous Languages Teacher Bursary Program: